 When decorating a home there are elements that come into play that we tend to forget about.
-These elements when added to any room in a home will make it feel more cohesive.
-This post is the first in a series that will remind you to think about adding these elements.
-The first up is the accent wall.
+These decorative elements when added to any room in a home will make it feel more cohesive and make it look better.
+An accent wall is one of these elements.